KDHE Secretary Norman says Kansas hospitals are safe

 TOPEKA, Kan.
-(KSNT) — The state’s top doctor is telling Kansans ‘it is safe to go to the hospital.’
+(KSNW) – The state’s top doctor is telling Kansans ‘it is safe to go to the hospital.’

 Secretary Lee Norman of the Kansas Department of Health and Environment says he has heard that some people are nervous to seek medical help because they’re worried about getting the coronavirus at hospitals or in ambulances.
 Secretary Norman says people do not need to be worried.
 Health care facilities are kept extremely clean and have extensive health safety protocols in place.